 Knives Out!--Vegetable Basics is a How-To tutorial that will build your kitchen confidence by giving you excellent, safe cutting skills.
 The ingredients listed are in the same order as they appear in the video.

 Almonds and walnuts give the texture and mouth feel of parmesan cheese.
 Nutritional yeast adds a hint of cheesiness.
-Combined with lemon and basil leaves, you get the bright, fresh taste of pesto!
+Combined with lemon and basil leaves, you get the bright, fresh taste of pesto with all vegan ingredients!

 This is a super-simple way to make a thick and luscious cream for whatever dish you’re making.